Cider: Geography and origins

 Cider is an ancient beverage.
-The first recorded reference to cider dates back to Julius Caesar’s first attempt to invade Britain in 55 BCE where he found the native Celts fermenting crabapples.
+The first recorded reference to cider dates back to Julius Caesar's first attempt to invade Britain in 55 BCE where he found the native Celts fermenting crabapples.
 He would take the discovery back through continental Europe with his retreating troops.
 In the cider market, ciders can be broken down into two main styles, standard and specialty.
 The first group consists of modern ciders and heritage ciders.
 Modern ciders are produced from culinary apples such as Gala.
 Heritage ciders are produced from heritage, cider specific, crab or wild apples, like Golden Russet.
 Historically, cider was made from the only resources available to make it, so style was not a large factor when considering the production process.
-Apples were historically confined to the cooler climates of Western Europe and Britain where civilisation was slow to develop record keeping.
+Apples were historically confined to the cooler climates of Western Europe and Britain where record keeping was not yet common.
 Cider was first made from crab apples, ancestors of the bittersweet and bittersharp apples used by today's English cider makers.

 English cider contained a drier, higher-alcohol-content version, using open fermentation vats and bittersweet crab apples.
 The French developed a sweet, low-alcohol "cidre" taking advantage of the sweeter apples and the keeving process.
 Cider styles evolved based on the methods used, the apples available and local tastes.
 Production techniques developed, as with most technology, by trial and error.
 In fact, the variables were nearly too widespread to track, including: spontaneous fermentation, the type of vessels used, environmental conditions, and the apple varieties.
 Refinements came much later when cider became a commercial product and the process was better understood.
 However, since there is growing popularity in ciders, the production of specialty styles has begun to increase.

 Modern ciders

 Modern ciders are made from culinary apples and are lower in tannins and higher in acidity than other cider styles.
 Common culinary apples used in modern ciders include McIntosh, Golden Delicious, Jonagold, Granny Smith, Gala, and Fuji.
 A sweet or low alcohol cider may tend to have a strong aromatic and flavour character of apple, while drier and higher alcohol ciders will tend to produce a wider range of fruity aromas and flavours.
 Modern ciders vary in color from pale to yellow and can range from brilliant to a hazy clarity.
 Clarity can be altered through various cider making practices, depending on the cider maker's intentions.
+There are even Rosé ciders from apples where the skins and flesh are red.